PhilipGriffith/AHPy/README.md

     - `[Compare('a', ...), Compare('b', ...)]`

 3. The data necessary to create a Compare object
-    - `Compose.add_comparisons('a', comparisons=a, ...)`
+    - `'a', comparisons=a, precision=3, ...)`
-    - The method signature mimics that of the Compare class to support this use case.
+    - The method signature mimics that of the Compare class for this reason

 4. A nested list or tuple of the data necessary to create a Compare object
     - `(('a', a, ...), ('b', b, ...))`